Hard-Ons: 1981–1994: Early days to disbandment

-1997–2020: Reformation and beyond

-During the break-up of The Hard-Ons, Ahn and Black formed another punk band, Nunchukka Superfly, with Joel Ellis on drums; while de Silva created Malibu Stacey.
+During the break-up of The Hard-Ons, Ahn and Black formed another punk band, Nunchukka Superfly, with Pete Allen of Massappeal on drums and, a short time later, James McCann from Harpoon on vocals; while de Silva created Malibu Stacey.
 Nunchukka Superfly released their debut, self-titled album in 1999.
 Black compared Nunchukka Superfly with The Hard-Ons as "a much heavier and experimental outfit, citing psychedelic, avant-garde, progressive rock, free jazz, funk and dub among the usual inspirations of punk and post-punk".

+1997–2020: Reformation

-In October 1997 The Hard-Ons played a reunion gig which was followed by the release of a new EP, Yesterday and Today, in 1998 and a compilation album, The Best Of, in 1999.
-In August 2001, ABC-TV broadcast the rock music series, Long Way to the Top.
+In October 1997, The Hard-Ons played a reunion gig which was followed by the release of a new EP, Yesterday and Today, in 1998 and a compilation album, The Best Of, in 1999.
+In August 2001, ABC TV broadcast the rock music series, Long Way to the Top.
 The Hard-Ons featured on "Episode 6: Gathering of the Tribes 1984–2000" where they were described as "an eclectic band of misfits that took up where punk had left off in the early 80s.
 Their challenge was to make that sound relevant and exciting in the 1990s.
 There was nothing left but to get downright offensive".
+In 2001 they played simultaneously with the Austrian noise musicians Farmers Manual as part of the What is Music? festival at the Newtown RSL.

 Following This Terrible Place... in 2000, the band's first line-up change in twenty years occurred, with de Silva deciding to leave the band during 2001.
 Black took up full-time vocals and Pete Kostic (Front End Loader, Regurgitator) was brought in on drums.
 In 2002 The Hard-Ons and Boom Boom Kid issued a shared EP, Split!.
 In 2003 The Hard-Ons released Very Exciting!, their first album for Chatterbox Records.

 In 2005, the 21st anniversary of the band's first pub gig was celebrated by Australian and European tours as a four-piece, with Kostic drumming and de Silva on vocals.
 Although technically a three-piece band, de Silva maintained a close relationship with his old band.
 Recordings were made in 2006 with contributions from all four – though primarily Black, Ahn and Kostic – with the intention of releasing a double album.
 This project was eventually released as two separate albums: the 'poppier' Most People Are a Waste of Time (2006) and the 'heavier' Most People Are Nicer Than Us (2007), with subsequent tours around Australia.
 The band recorded with United States comedian Neil Hamburger on guest lead vocals in January 2008.
 In April 2011, the group announced via their website that Kostic had left.
 On 5 August that year Murray Ruse (Conation, Captain Cleanoff) played his first show as their new drummer.